 Rod grew up as the oldest of four in a pastor's home.
 His father has faithfully preached God’s Word all his life and is still ministering to people.
 Though this was an awesome environment, Rod noticed that ministry was hard and learned that it should be avoided until one couldn’t resist the call.
 That is usually when God’s call is found.
 So he resisted.

 He used his interest in cars to foster a career in the automotive business while still in high school.
 He began washing cars and then moved up to parts and service management, eventually spending a couple of years as a district manager with a larger auto manufacturer.

-Rod received his bachelor’s degree in Communications/Broadcasting from Western Baptist Seminary.
-He also studied Theology there, and later at Regent College in Vancouver, BC.
+Rod received his bachelor’s degree in Communications/Broadcasting from Judson Baptist College.
+He also studied Theology at Western Baptist Seminary, and later at Regent College in Vancouver, BC.